lauracorssac/HOSA/README.md

 In order to allow the users to control HOSA and access its state, we built an iOS mobile application.
 Execute the following steps in order to use it.

-1. Clone the source repository to your machine - (LINK TO THE REPOSITORY)
+1. Clone the [source repository](https://github.com/lauracorssac/HOSA-iOS) to your machine
 2. In the file `DataManager.swift` change the variable `raspberryIP` to be the IP of your Raspberry Pi.
 Change `vmIP` to be the IP of your VM and `herokuPath` to be your heroku domain name.
 3. In order to allow the Universal Linking to take place, go to the `Signing and Capabilities` tab of your XCode project and in the `Associated Domains` capability, add something like the following: